dfa1/bootcamp-cordapp/README.md

     `flow start TokenIssueFlow owner: PartyB, amount: 99`

-* You can now see the tokens in both nodes' vaults by running the following command in their respective terminals:
+* You can now see the tokens in the vaults of Party A and Party B (but not Party C!) by running the following command in their respective terminals:

     `run vaultQuery contractStateType: java_bootcamp.TokenState`